-The University of Pittsburgh IRB requires that investigators complete the human subjects training program developed by CITI (Collaborative Institutional Training Institute).
-Because they are so widely used, Pitt/UPMC investigators who complete our new requirements will likely meet most or all of the training requirements that are mandated at other institutions (including the VA Healthcare System) or by certain funding agencies (including the Department of Defense).
+The University of Pittsburgh IRB requires investigators to complete the human subjects training program developed by CITI (Collaborative Institutional Training Institute).
+Because CITI is so widely used, Pitt/UPMC investigators who fulfill the requirements will likely meet most or all of the training requirements mandated at other institutions (including the VA Healthcare System) or by certain funding agencies (including the Department of Defense).

-All students, faculty and staff must complete specific training that may vary, depending on their discipline and research activities.
-University of Pittsburgh training draws on resources provided by the Collaborative Institutional Training Institute (CITI), as well as by University of Pittsburgh Internet-based Studies in Education & Research (ISER) where other modules including HIPAA are displayed.
-General training requirements are available at http://www.rcco.pitt.edu/ResearchTrainingRequirements.htm.
+All students, faculty and staff must complete specific training that may vary depending on their discipline and research activities.
+University of Pittsburgh training draws on resources provided by the Collaborative Institutional Training Institute (CITI), as well as by University of Pittsburgh Internet-based Studies in Education & Research (ISER).
+Detailed information on training requirements is available on the Research Conduct & Compliance (RCCO) website.

-It may take 24 hours after completion of all the required modules (including electives) before access to OSIRIS is granted.
-The IRB receives CITI completion reports every evening.
+It may take 24 hours after completion of the required modules before access to OSIRIS is granted since reports are generated nightly.
 Plan to devote approximately 3 to 5 hours to complete the entire curriculum, which can be taken over a period of time.

-CITI offers three human subjects training courses.
-The user has the opportunity to select the course most relevant to their discipline.
+CITI offers two human subjects training courses.
+The learner has the opportunity to select the course most relevant to their discipline.

-For direct access to the new training portal for human subjects research, click here.
+For direct access to the CITI training portal for human subjects research, click here.
 Links are also available from the OSIRIS home page.
-More detailed information, including a series of FAQs, are also available.
 Researchers who are having difficulty accessing or navigating the site should e-mail email@example.com.

 Continuing Education Credits

 HRPO provides continuing education credits (CEUs) for all our programs through the UPMC Center for Continuing Education in the Health Sciences office.
 Credits are awarded only if attendees complete the CEU form available at the registration table for each event.
-Credit transcripts can be downloaded from the Center for Continuing Education website at https://ccehs.upmc.com/home.jsf.
+Credit transcripts can be downloaded from the Center for Continuing Education website.